-Your website in the UK is amazing – so one of the first things to do is to establish a new ‘local’ website for the country you’re living in.
-This helps to not only position you as a bonafide business in the eyes of new clients, but to ensure you’re found in country-specific search engines.
+One of the first things to do is to establish a new ‘local’ website for the country you’re now living.
+It helps to not only position you like a bonafide business in the eyes of new clients but to ensure you’re found in country-specific search engines.
 In my case, I added elizabethwilsoncopywriting.com.au as a domain to redirect to my .com site.

 Share your skills

 You’ve not just brought yourself and your family to a new country to live, you’ve brought all your skills and experience too.
 There will be businesses in your new home that need your help just as there are in the UK.
 Make a list of all your skills and the specialisms you have, then target appropriate companies who could benefit from your expertise.

 New country, new social life.
 If you’ve not already got them, consider establishing dedicated social media accounts that aren’t personal but purely business, to promote yourself in your new country across all social platforms.